 In the simplest terms, a 2% solution (2.5 ounces to a gallon of water) is made and sprayed on the surface in an even and uniform pattern.
 How fast the solution is applied is based on how porous the surfaces are.
-The more porous a surface, the slower application.
+The more porous a surface, the slower the application.
 Apply from the top down; starting with the ceiling and finishing with the floor.
 Furniture and other items should be moved to another room if possible.
 Anything which stays in the room and could be damaged by water should be covered.
 Use pads under any metal legs or slides to avoid rust stains.
-Opening of windows and the use fans will be used to speed drying.
+The opening of windows and the use of fans will be used to speed drying.

-True Oriental and Native American rugs frequently use water based dyes and these dyes will bleed when exposed to the water based application strength solution of the ÆGIS Antimicrobial.
-Companies specializing in cleaning these types of fabrics have special methods for applying water based treatments.
+True Oriental and Native American rugs frequently use water-based dyes and these dyes will bleed when exposed to the water-based application strength solution of the ÆGIS Antimicrobial.
+Companies specializing in cleaning these types of fabrics have special methods for applying water-based treatments.

-Cleaning agents that remain in the carpet will act as bonding sites for ÆGIS Antimicrobial and the combined molecule will be removed at the next cleaning.
+Cleaning agents that remain in the carpet will act as binding sites for ÆGIS Antimicrobial and the combined molecule will be removed at the next cleaning.
 A few residual cleaning agents can cause a gummy residue to form.

-The newer solution dyed carpets are excellent with ÆGIS Antimicrobial.
+The newer solution-dyed carpets are excellent with ÆGIS Antimicrobial.
 There have been some instances of slight color fade with certain acid dyes.
 ALL carpets and upholstery should be tested for dye fastness prior to treating.